merklejerk/send-tokens/README.md

   TOKEN_ADDRESS: String,
   // Address of recipient.
   RECIPIENT: String,
-  // Amount of tokens to send, in wei (1e-18).
+  // Amount of tokens to send, in weis (1e-18).
   // Should be either a hex-encoded or base-10 string.
   AMOUNT_IN_WEI: String,
   // Options object